 Anyone who needs to keep the record straight should have law enforcement transcriptions in their corner.
 Transcription takes all the “he said, she said” from a court case and turns it into a written account that will withstand even the toughest scrutiny.
 It’s all about nailing down the crucial details or raw emotions that might otherwise slip through the cracks.

-Another important factor is that transcripts can help ensure that the information is readily available for anyone with the right to access it.
+Another critical factor is that transcripts help ensure that the information is readily available for anyone with the right to access it.

 How to Utilize Transcription in Investigative Processes